ZEISS/czicompress/README.md

   -t,--compression_options COMPRESSION_OPTIONS
                     Specify compression parameters.
 The default is
                     'zstd1:ExplicitLevel=1;PreProcess=HiLoByteUnpack'.

+  -w,--overwrite    If the output file exists, try to overwrite it.

+  --ignore_duplicate_subblocks BOOLEAN
+                    If this option is enabled, the operation will ignore if duplicate subblocks are encountered in the source document.
+                    Otherwise, an error will be reported.
+The default is 'on'.

 Copies the content of a CZI-file into another CZI-file changing the compression